Henrik168/SleepBlogger/README.md

-# FileCrawler
+# Sleepblogger

-This is a Package to create a list of files in a specific Directory and its sub directories.

-The list can be filtered and sorted.
+Prevent PC from going to sleep and keep the programm running.